2007 Ontario general election: Hamilton, Burlington & Niagara

 An area with several close seats, and a fairly even distribution of seats, every party had a realistic chance of increasing its seat count here.
 Hamilton East—Stoney Creek, which was a merger of a Liberal held riding and an NDP held riding, and had neither incumbent running, was the most interesting match of the night, with the NDP winning a close race.
 It proved to be the only change of the election, and every other riding returned the incumbent party, although many in close races, such as Hamilton Mountain (Liberals over NDP), Halton, (PCs over Liberals) and Burlington (PCs over Liberals).

 Southwestern Ontario

 In an area with a strong rural-urban divide, both the NDP and PCs had strong hopes of making gains against the Liberals.
 The NDP had strong hopes of upsetting high-profile Liberals in both Windsor West, and Windsor—Tecumseh, given the NDP's ownership of those seats federally, and the continued decline of the local industrial economy.
-London—Fanshawe was similarly also a top target, as the NDP has the riding federally and finished a close second in 2003.
+London—Fanshawe was similarly also a top target, as the NDP had the riding federally and finished a close second in 2003.
 Overall, however, the only area seat that changed hands was Sarnia—Lambton, with Culture Minister Caroline Di Cocco, the most high-profile Liberal casualty of the night, losing to PC challenger Bob Bailey.